Quantum representation of finite groups: Group to Quantum Circuits

 \subsection{Variational Quantum Algorithm}

-For the second method, we directly construct the quantum representation from the presentation of the group.
-Finite groups can be defined by their absolute presentations, which list the essential relations and irrelations that the generators satisfy
+In the second method, we directly construct a quantum representation from the presentation of the group.
+Finite groups can be defined by their absolute presentations, which list the essential relations and irrelations that generators satisfy